-Even though you haven't changed this workbook, save it by clicking the Save button on the Quick Access Toolbar at the top left of the screen.
+Even though you haven't changed this workbook, save it by clicking the Save button at the top left of the screen.

 - 3 Save the workbook with a different name. - 1.
 Click the File button.
 File at the top-left of the screen. - 2.
-Click; Save As Save As in the left-hand list. - 3.
+Click: Save As in the left-hand list. - 3.
 Click Browse Browse in the Save As menu.